Table of Contents

 Today, SAAM continues to evolve, creating resources for diverse audiences, including parents, coaches, faith leaders, and Spanish-speaking communities.
 With its dual focus on awareness and prevention, SAAM remains a vital campaign, advocating for education, action, and a future free from sexual violence.

-Understanding Sexual Assault: Definitions and Scope
+Understanding Sexual Assault: Definitions And Scope

 Sexual assault encompasses any sexual contact or behavior that occurs without explicit consent.
 It includes, but is not limited to: